-Even when the LRS, is not in error, many of its practices make little sense.
-For example, tax documents are not treated as "timely filed," if sent by Federal Express rather than the U.S. Postal Service.
-The LRS, charges taxpayers interest even when the taxpayer is due a refund.
-In another example, one particularly exaspensed citizen wrote to the commission and enclosed a notice just received from the LRS, assessing a penalty against his company.
-For an underpayment of one cent on his tax returns, the company received a letter from the L.R.S. imposing a penalty of more than \$150.
+Even when the L.R.S. is not in error, many of its practices make little sense.
+For example, tax documents are not treated as "timely filed" if sent by Federal Express rather than the U.S. Postal Service.
+The L.R.S. charges taxpayers interest even when the taxpayer is due a refund.
+In another example, one particularly exasperated citizen wrote to the commission and enclosed a notice just received from the L.R.S. assessing a penalty against his company.
+For an underpayment of one cent on his tax returns, the company received a letter from the I.R.S. imposing a penalty of more than \$150.
 Others should be so lucky.
-Many who testified before the commission told tales not just of tax penalties, but of thousands of dollars in legal fees and countiess hours with lawyers in efforts to reculy minor and unwiting ufractions, or clear their records of unjust charges.
+Many who testified before the commission told tales not just of tax penalties, but of thousands of dollars in legal fees and countless hours with lawers in efforts to reculy minor and unwitting infractions, or clear their records of unjust charges.